 The curriculum focuses on the mastery of a range of skills.
 From Year 3 onwards, all pupils cover a range of team sports that include football, netball, tag rugby, hockey, rounders, short tennis and cricket.
 This gives them the opportunity to practise the skills they have learnt.
 The rules and team sizes are modified to suit the children's ability and age.

 As a school, we pride ourselves on our sporting efforts and often win local competitions.
-We are part of the Youth Sports Trust and have been awarded the Bronze Sainsbury's School Games mark in the past.
+We are part of the Youth Sports Trust and have been awarded the Gold School Games mark.